1.1.T.190 Two or more disabled children (CP (child))

 Note: This definition relates to carers who qualified for CP (child) under the pre 1 July 2009 qualification provisions and:

 - were receiving CP immediately before 1 July 2009 and continue to be qualified from 1 July 2009 because of a saving provision, OR

-- whose CP was cancelled on or after 1 July 2008 and before 1 July 2010, and who are eligible to claimed and qualify under the pre 1 July 2009 qualification provisions if they claim BEFORE 1 July 2010.
+- whose CP was cancelled on or after 1 July 2008 and before 1 July 2010, and who were eligible to claim and qualify under the pre 1 July 2009 qualification provisions if they claimed BEFORE 1 July 2010.

-Act reference: SSAct Schedule 1A clause 140 Person whose carer payment was cancelled on or after 1 July 2008 and before 1 July 2010, Schedule 1A clause 141 Saving-profoundly disabled child and disabled child
+Act reference: SSAct Schedule 1A clause 140 Person whose CP was cancelled on or after 1 July 2008 and before 1 July 2010, Schedule 1A clause 141 Saving-profoundly disabled child and disabled child

 Policy reference: SS Guide 22.214.171.124 Qualification for CP